 TIP: When you sign up on 99designs, you have the option of selecting the format you wish (ebook, paperback or both).
 I only selected paperback and had the pleasure to see my chosen designer had included the ebook version for the same price.

-TIP: From my experience, only an intermediate level designer can actually get a decent cover done, I’ll make sure to write a full post on my experience with 99designs.
+TIP: From my experience, only an intermediate level designer can actually get a decent cover done.
 For now, if you choose this option, remember to be clear and polite, all these designers are in a race to convince you, the author, to give them a chance.